 I slept like a log!
 I did not wake up until 7:00.
 After coffee I started the preparations for departure.
 I untied some of the lines and made μπιντένια (loop them back to them selves) of the rest.
-Just as I was ready to cast off, guess who shows up to see me off.
-My friend “il Capitano …” We cast off at 8:20.
-It is cloudy and wavy.
-The waves are not as large as they were two days ago but they still cause substantial roll.
-The wind is mild, 10-15 knots from the WSW, pushing us.
-We are sailing with the main reduced to the 2nd reef and a small amount of jib at the very sedate speed of 3.5 - 4 knots because I do not want to go fast.
-I want to arrive to the Strait not earlier than tomorrow morning and not during the night.
+Just as I was ready to cast off, guess who shows up to see me off: my friend “il Capitano …” We cast off at 8:20.
+It was cloudy and wavy.
+The waves were not as large as they were two days ago but still they caused a substantial roll.
+The wind was mild, 10-15 knots from the WSW, pushing us.
+We were sailing with the main reduced to the 2nd reef and a small amount of jib at the very sedate speed of 3.5 - 4 knots because I did not want to go fast.
+I wanted to arrive to the Strait not earlier than tomorrow morning and not during the night.

-By noon I am very hungry and I make an omelet with the leftover pasta with tuna.
-The bread from Ustica is still very good.
+By noon I was very hungry and I made an omelet with the leftover pasta with tuna.
+The bread from Ustica was still very good.
 Replacing the old radio with the new CD player was a very good idea.
-I am now sailing slowly and majestically to the tune of Beethoven’s 5th Symphony.
-This is a far cry from the usual scratchy sounds from local radio stations or from whiny moist tapes.
-The sun comes out again.
+I was now sailing slowly and majestically to the tune of Beethoven’s 5th Symphony.
+This was a far cry from the usual scratchy sounds from local radio stations or from whiny moist tapes.
+The sun came out again.

-In the early afternoon, a dark low cloud comes very close while the wind picks up and changes direction now coming from the SSW.
-I reduce the jib in preparation for a squall.
-Two small dolphins come and start playing with the boat.
-These are the first dolphins we see on this trip.
-Too bad Lewis is not here to see them.
-Unfortunately they soon get bored and move on.
-The dark cloud comes closer but only its edge catches up with us.
-It rains but not as hard as yesterday and only for a short while.
-The cloud moves away to the NW.
-When it is a few miles away I notice a dark vortex moving from the cloud to the sea!
+In the early afternoon, a dark low cloud came very close while the wind picked up and changed direction now coming from the SSW.
+I reduced the jib in preparation for a squall.
+Two small dolphins came and started playing with the boat.
+These were the first dolphins we saw on this trip.
+Too bad Lewis was not here to see them.
+Unfortunately they soon got bored and moved on.
+The dark cloud came closer but only its edge caught up with us.
+It rained but not as hard as yesterday and only for a short while.
+The cloud moved away to the NW.
+When it was a few miles away I noticed a dark vortex moving from the cloud to the sea!
 I would hate to think the effect of that vortex on poor Thetis.

-Later the wind dies out and there is glorious sunshine.
-I have not seen such an intense sunshine since Malta.
-A small brown bird with white speckles flies circling Thetis several times.
-Slowly it descends and lands on the sprayhood right next to me.
-It has a long black beak and seems exhausted.
-I stay still and it stares at me without moving.
-We spend about ½ hour staring at each other.
-Maybe it is hungry.
-I slowly lower myself to the cabin to get it something to eat.
-It does not move from the spray hood.
-I get a cracker and start coming up slowly.
-It takes off, circles the boat, and lands again right on the anchor.
-I toss it the cracker.
-It does not move.
-It mostly stays on the bow with an occasional flight around the boat.
-This goes on for the next few hours, until we approach the island Alicudi.
-It then takes off for good and flies away towards the island.
+Later the wind died out and there was glorious sunshine.
+I had not seen such an intense sunshine since Malta.
+A small brown bird with white speckles circled Thetis several times.
+Slowly it descended and landed on the sprayhood right next to me.
+It had a long black beak and seemed exhausted.
+I stayed still and it stared at me without moving.
+We spent about ½ hour staring at each other.
+Maybe it was hungry.
+I slowly lowered myself to the cabin to get it something to eat.
+It did not move from the spray hood.
+I got a cracker and started coming up slowly.
+It took off, circled the boat, and landed again right on the anchor.
+I tossed it the cracker.
+It did not move.
+It mostly stayed on the bow with an occasional flight around the boat.
+This went on for the next few hours, until we approached the island Alicudi.
+It then took off for good and flew away towards the island.

-There is practically no wind by 6:00 PM.
-We are motoring very slowly but the GPS indicates that the velocity made good is 6 knots which means that we would be reaching the Strait at night.
-I reduce further the engine speed to 1500 RPM which lowers the boat’s speed to 4.6 knots (according to the GPS).
-This reading is very credible because we are already lined up with Alicudi which would not have been possible if we were moving over ground at the speed of 4 knots which was shown on the knot meter.
-There must be a strong current pushing us at over 2 knots.
+There was practically no wind by 6:00 PM.
+We were motoring very slowly but the GPS indicated that the velocity made good was 6 knots which meant that we would be reaching the Strait at night.
+I reduced further the engine speed to 1500 RPM which lowered the boat’s speed to 4.6 knots (according to the GPS).
+This reading was very credible because we were already lined up with Alicudi which would not had been possible if we were moving over ground at the speed of 4 knots which was shown on the knot meter.
+There must had been a strong current pushing us at over 2 knots.

-Supper is “linguine con saltsa ala Thetis numero 3,” this is accompanied with two glasses of red wine from the Agio Oros (Mt.
+Supper was “linguine con saltsa ala Thetis numero 3,” this was accompanied with two glasses of red wine from the Agio Oros (Mt.
 Athos).
-It is a most beautiful night, a magical night!
-It is calm with only the gentlest of motions, there is no moon but all the stars are shining with extraordinary brilliance.
-We are amidst the infamous Aeolian islands.
-Behind us are the few lights of Isola di Alicudi (an extinct volcano) to our left and slightly ahead also a few lights from Isola di Filicudi (another extinct volcano), I love these names, and to our right with lots of lights the north coast of Sicily.
-Straight ahead there are the lights of Isola di Lipari, and then of Isola di Vulcano (an active volcano).
-The view is gorgeous!
+It was a most beautiful night, a magical night!
+It was calm with only the gentlest of motions, there was no moon but all the stars were shining with extraordinary brilliance.
+We were amidst the infamous Aeolian islands.
+Behind us were the few lights of Isola di Alicudi (an extinct volcano) to our left and slightly ahead also a few lights from Isola di Filicudi (another extinct volcano), I love these names, and to our right with lots of lights was the north coast of Sicily.
+Straight ahead there were the lights of Isola di Lipari, and then of Isola di Vulcano (an active volcano).
+The view was gorgeous!
 I do not think I have ever had such an enchanting night at sea before.
-But, had I been here all by myself without the radar and the GPS and the excellent night binoculars, I could have panicked as the distances on such a clear night can be very deceptive and one can convince himself that he is heading straight toward the land a few hundred meters away, when in fact the land is miles away.
+But, had I been here all by myself without the radar and the GPS and the excellent night binoculars, I could had panicked as the distances on such a clear night can be very deceptive and one can convince himself that he is heading straight toward the land a few hundred meters away, when in fact the land is miles away.

 Sunday October 13, 1996 Day 31

-It has been an active night!
-The weather is still very good and last night’s weather report was good.
+It had been an active night!
+The weather was still very good and last night’s weather report was good.
 The whole coast of Sicily has many lights and at times it is hard to distinguish between land-based lights and ship’s lights.
 One has to be very vigilant when traveling at night so close to land.
 We crossed paths with several ships: two very close, as the channel between Isola di Vulcano and Cape Milazzo is narrow.
-Also as we are approaching the Stretto di Messina the amount of traffic increases.
+Also as we were approaching the Stretto di Messina the amount of traffic increased.
 This whole area is described by Heikell in his Italian Waters Pilot as the “Eolian Triangle,” the Mediterranean equivalent to the Bermuda Triangle, because of the numbers of boats lost and its large number of violent and unpredictable gales.
-I try to imagine how this peaceful sea must have been 3 nights ago when the gales here were of force 10.
+I tried to imagine how this peaceful sea must had been 3 nights ago when the gales here were of force 10.

-The wind increases to 35 knots (force 8) and the waves become more and more confused.
-The engine is now laboring as we are getting closer to the strait.
-There is a very strong contrary current in addition to the wind and the waves.
-We are moving at a snail’s speed, while we are dodging monster ships which are overtaking us oblivious to our presence.
-All of a sudden the engine sputters and loses RPM.
-After a few seconds it recovers.
-I try to increase the engine speed but every time I do so the engine sputters.
-We continue in this fashion, low RPM, sputtering engine, gale force winds, large confused waves, and a current.
-If I lose the engine, I will have to somehow sail out of this mess.
-There will be no way to stay headed into the wind long enough to raise the main, it will rip to ribbons.
-All I may be able to do will be to open a little genoa and head away from the Strait.
-I keep my fingers crossed.
+The wind increased to 35 knots (force 8) and the waves became more and more confused.
+The engine was now laboring as we were getting closer to the strait.
+There was a very strong contrary current in addition to the wind and the waves.
+We were moving at a snail’s speed, while we were dodging monster ships which were overtaking us oblivious to our presence.
+All of a sudden the engine sputtered and lost RPM.
+After a few seconds it recovered.
+I tried to increase the engine speed but every time I did so the engine sputtered.
+We continued in this fashion, low RPM, sputtering engine, gale force winds, large confused waves, and a current.
+If I were to lose the engine, I would have to somehow sail out of this mess.
+There would be no way to head into the wind long enough to raise the main, it would rip to ribbons.
+All I may be able to do would be to open a little genoa and head away from the Strait.
+I kept my fingers crossed.

-Slowly, ever so slowly, we enter the straight.
-This is truly the “Charybdis” of the Odyssey.
-The only way that I can describe the turbulent water is that we are a little paper boat and have just been tossed into a boiling cauldron.
-I have never experienced anything like this before.
-Even if the engine was working properly, this would have been dangerous, but now...
-We are moving with a real speed of no more than 2 knots and the engine is sputtering more and more frequently.
-Several times it almost stops and slowly recovers.
-If it fails here we could be lost.
-I steer an inefficient course, but one that will allow me the greatest amount of time to do something in the case of an engine failure, but the strait is so narrow that the whole proposition is doubtful.
+Slowly, ever so slowly, we entered the strait.
+This was truly the “Charybdis” of the Odyssey.
+The only way that I can describe the turbulent water is that we were a little paper boat and had just been tossed into a boiling cauldron.
+I had never experienced anything like this before.
+Even if the engine was working properly, this would had been dangerous, but now...
+We were moving with a real speed of no more than 2 knots and the engine was sputtering more and more frequently.
+Several times it almost stoped and slowly recovered.
+If it were to fail here we could be lost.
+I steered an inefficient course, but one that would allow me the greatest amount of time to do something in the case of an engine failure, but the strait is so narrow that the whole proposition was doubtful.

-I go ashore and call my wife Alice in Washington, D.C. and my brother Nikos in Athens.
-It is very hard to describe how I feel.
-I am in a daze, this must be how soldiers returning from a battle must feel like.
-I am also extremely tired and hungry.
-After I get back to the boat, I have a bite to eat and fall asleep.
+I went ashore and called my wife Alice in Washington, D.C. and my brother Nikos in Athens.
+It was very hard to describe how I felt.
+I was in a daze, this must be how soldiers returning from a battle must feel like.
+I was also extremely tired and hungry.
+After I got back to the boat, I had a bite to eat and fell asleep.

-In the evening I go to the town which is about a 30 minute walk from the harbor.
-It is packed with people, mostly young, strolling in their Sunday afternoon promenade.
-There are many clothing and fashion stores, and ice cream parlors.
-Everyone is eating an ice cream.
-I walk back to the port.
+In the evening I went to the town which is about a 30 minute walk from the harbor.
+It was packed with people, mostly young, strolling in their Sunday afternoon promenade.
+There were many clothing and fashion stores, and ice cream parlors.
+Everyone was eating an ice cream.
+I walked back to the port.
 At the port entrance I had noticed a pizza place.
-I go there and order a pizza.
-Next to me is a table with four Germans.
-They address me and ask me if I too am with a yacht.
-They had just come today with a sailing yacht from Zakynthos and are heading for Sardinia and the Balearics.
+I went there and ordered a pizza.
+Next to me was a table with four Germans.
+They addressed me and asked me if I too was with a yacht.
+They had just come today with a sailing yacht from Zakynthos and were heading for Sardinia and the Balearics.
 They had a force 7 wind all the way, with large seas.

 Back onboard I listened to the weather broadcast before calling it a day.
-It is very bad.
+It was very bad.
 Gales, and thunderstorms, with force 8 winds.
-It does not look that I will be leaving too soon.
+It did not look that I would be leaving too soon.